The Elite Trader Plan

 In Session

-Build one bullish and one bearish vertical with 30–60 days until expiration.
+Build one bullish and one bearish vertical spread with 40–65 days until expiration.

-Set exits: take a reasonable profit if it arrives early, or re‑decide about 18–21 days before expiration.
+Set clear exit rules: take a reasonable profit if it arrives early, or re-evaluate about 18–21 days before expiration.

-Case study: Why we don’t sell deep in‑the‑money puts (Palantir example) and how a debit call spread expresses the same idea with limited downside.
+Case study: Why we generally avoid selling deep in-the-money puts, and how a debit call spread expresses the same bullish idea, but with limited downside risk.

 Homework

-Place one tiny vertical or paper‑trade it; write your thesis and what would prove you wrong.
+Place one small vertical trade or paper-trade it.
+Write down your trade thesis and note what would prove you wrong.

 Skip Check

-Explain, in plain words, why you chose those strikes and how you will exit.
+Explain, in plain words, why you chose those strikes and how you plan to exit.

-❺ Iron Condors (Your Way, Not the Textbook Way)
+⓹ Iron Condors (Our Way, Not the Textbook Way)

 Goal

-Neutral or slightly directional income trades with sane risk/reward.
+Create neutral or slightly directional income trades with a balanced risk-to-reward ratio.

 In Session

-Build a condor with roughly 1:1 risk to potential profit (avoid the “collect pennies, risk dollars” approach).
+Build an iron condor with roughly 1:1 risk to potential profit, avoid the classic “collect pennies, risk dollars” setup.

-Practice a slightly bullish or bearish tilt when the chart suggests it.
+Practice a slightly bullish or bearish tilt when the payoff chart or risk line supports it.

-Management: Generally don’t touch for the first two weeks; closer to expiration (around 18–21 days left), decide: close, roll, or re‑structure.
+Management: Generally, don’t touch the trade during the first couple of weeks.
+As expiration approaches (around 18–21 days left), decide whether to close, roll, or restructure.

-If one side is getting hit, move that side out in time for a small debit,
+If one side is being tested, move that side out in time for a small debit.

-Aim for an overall net credit so risk doesn’t grow.
+The goal: achieve an overall net credit so your total risk doesn’t increase.

 Homework

-Build one balanced and one slightly directional condor; write a two‑line repair plan.
+Build one balanced and one slightly directional condor.
+Write a short, two-line repair plan explaining how you’d handle a challenged side.

 Skip Check

-Walk me through a tested‑side scenario and your net‑credit roll in plain language.
+Walk me through a tested-side scenario and describe your net-credit roll in plain, simple language.

 Goal